majorcob/musedirect/README.md

 // Create new instance listening at 127.0.0.1:7000 let muse = new Muse("127.0.0.1", 7000)

-// Create event handlers; see list of events below muse.on("open", () => {
+// Create event listeners; see list of events below muse.on("open", () => {
 	// ...
 })